 The Attorney General also has to report to Congress each year regarding information obtained in emergencies, in some contexts.
 See 18 U.S.C. § 2702(d).
 And the Director of the FBI has to report twice each year to Congress regarding the number of National Security Letters issued.
 See 18 U.S.C. § 2709(e).

-In the second half of 2014, the 65,816 subpoenas we received sought information regarding 120,783 information points, such as a telephone number, used to identify a customer.
+In the first half of 2015, the 69,524 subpoenas we received sought information regarding 121,256 information points, such as a telephone number, used to identify a customer.
 These customer identifiers are also referred to as “selectors.”
-On average, each subpoena sought information about 1.8 selectors.
+On average, each subpoena sought information about 1.75 selectors.
 The number of selectors is usually greater than the number of customer accounts: if a customer had multiple telephone numbers, for instance, it’s possible that a subpoena seeking information about multiple selectors was actually seeking information about just one customer.
-We have also determined that during the second half of last year, just like during the first half of the year, approximately 75 percent of the subpoenas we received sought information on only one selector (and thus only one customer), and over 90 percent sought information regarding three or fewer selectors (and thus three or fewer customers).
+We have also determined that during the first half of this year, just like during the prior periods, approximately 75 percent of the subpoenas we received sought information on only one selector (and thus only one customer), and over 90 percent sought information regarding three or fewer selectors (and thus three or fewer customers).

 Under federal law and the law in many states the government does not need judicial approval to issue a subpoena.
 A prosecutor or law enforcement official may issue a subpoena to seek evidence relevant to the investigation of a possible crime.